 The Association is a cooperative, which is owned by the members (also referred to throughout this Annual Report as stockholders or shareholders) served.
 The territory of the Association extends across a diverse agricultural region of North Carolina.
 Refer to Note 1, Organization and Operations, of the Notes to the Consolidated Financial Statements for counties in the Association's territory.
 The Association provides credit to farmers, ranchers, rural residents, and agribusinesses.
-Our extensive agricultural experience and knowledge of the market has been a contributing factor to our success.
+Our success begins with our extensive agricultural experience and knowledge of the market.